 An unanticipated burst of sales is a nice problem to have.
 However, when you run out of stock or run low unexpectedly, catching up can eat into your profits.
 You might incur rush charges to get a faster turnaround from your suppliers.
 And, to meet customer expectations, you might have to pay for expedited shipping.

-Understand your optimal stock and reorder levels
+Understand your optimal stock levels and reorder points

 Inventory forecasting helps you understand the flow of goods through your business.
-With good data, you can create forecasts that help you set optimal stock levels.
+With good data, you can create forecasts that help you set optimal inventory levels.
 You can set your safety stock level and know when it’s time to reorder.
 Inventory planning takes a lot of the stress out of running an eCommerce business.

-Factors to consider in your inventory planning
+Factors to consider in your inventory forecasting

 Economic order quantity

-Economic order quantity is a technique that allows you to do inventory forecasting based on your past sales.
+Economic order quantity is a technique that allows you to do inventory forecasting based on your past sales trends.
 It’s a great method for simple inventory planning when your sales are predictable.
 This method isn’t suitable for companies on a strong growth trajectory.
 We’ve got everything you need to know about economic order quantity in another post.

 Other types of demand spikes